I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

 # Quant Portfolio Strategy Exploration

 This project explores a series of quantitative strategies for equity portfolio construction, based on both hand-crafted factor signals and machine learning predictions.
-It is structured to simulate how a quant research team would approach building, evaluating, and comparing different alpha models using real financial data.
+This is a first attempt at a structure that a quant research team may approach building, evaluating, and comparing different alpha models using real financial data.

 ---